RJain12/shanti/README.md

 This project is licensed under the MIT License : )

-<h2>💖Like my work?</h2>
+<h2>💖Like our work?</h2>

-The Shanti Team: Lavik Rishab Davin and Johnny.
+The Shanti Team: Lavik, Rishab, Davin, and Johnny.
 Created at the HackHarvard2023 event.